EzyGang/blacksheep-msgspec-starter/README.md

 # Blacksheep with msgspec starter

-This repository is to be used as a starter for Blacksheep based Python applications.
+This repository is to be used as a starter for Blacksheep-based Python applications.

 ## Features